 Focus on management

-An efficient lab is largely reliant on a resourceful staff.
+Lab efficiency is largely reliant on a resourceful staff.
 To ensure you staff your lab with qualified, efficient workers, it is important to focus on having good human resource management.
 In addition to hiring skilled lab researchers and technicians, management should ensure everyone understands their roles and responsibilities.
 If necessary, they should also provide staff with additional learning resources.
 By focusing on management quality, laboratories can improve communication and preserve healthy morale.
 As a result of a positive work environment, staff will likely be more motivated, which will result in a more productive atmosphere.

 Invest in quality equipment